liamdon/connect-memjs/Readme.md

         , http = require('http')
         , app = express();

-      // pass the express to the connect memcached module
+      // pass the session middleware to the connect memcached module
       // allowing it to inherit from express.session.Store var MemcachedStore = require('connect-memjs')(session);